 /js/ folder.
 However, it's recommended to organize your assets in a similar way to the boilerplate example code for the CMS.

 Themes, templates, modules, and fields are the objects you’ll work with most in HubSpot CMS as a developer.
 Using these different objects effectively lets you give content creators the freedom to work and iterate on websites independently while staying inside style and layout guardrails you set.

-Themes and modules contain fields, which are settings of specific data types.
-(For example, numbers, strings, rich text, images, etc.) Developers can control how these are used in rendering these objects, as well as how they should be organized and appear in the WYSIWYG editor.
+Themes and modules contain fields, which are settings of specific data types, such as numbers, strings, rich text, and images.
+You can control how these are used in rendering these objects, as well as how they should be organized and appear in the WYSIWYG editor.
 Content creators can set values for fields in the WYSIWYG editor, which are applied to the theme or module at render time.

-Themes allow developers to create a set of fields that content creators use to gain global stylistic control over a website without having to edit CSS.
+Using themes, you can create a set of fields that content creators use to gain global stylistic control over a website without having to edit CSS.
 You can specify in CSS where these controls are applied, arrange controls to inherit from others, and manage how they are presented and organized to marketers in the Theme Editor.
-Content creators use the Theme Editor to modify Theme Fields, preview those changes against existing templates within a Theme, and publish their changes.
+Content creators use the theme editor to modify theme fields, preview those changes against existing templates within a theme, and publish their changes.